AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Introduction

 \section{Introduction}

-Recent advances in artificial intelligence (AI), and large language models (LLMs) specifically, demonstrate that AI systems have impressive abilities across a large number of complex and economically valuable tasks \parencite{naveed2023comprehensive}.
+Recent advances in artificial intelligence (AI), and large language models (LLMs) specifically, demonstrate impressive AI capabilities across a large number of complex and economically valuable tasks \parencite{naveed2023comprehensive}.
 This development challenges previously held beliefs about the necessity of human cognition for many of these tasks \parencite{bubeck2023sparks}, and raises the possibility of significant negative effects of AI systems on the (human) labor market in large parts of the knowledge economy \parencite{george2023impact}.
 Understanding the current ability of LLMs to interface with economically central tasks requires a broad empirical study across domains.
 However, most knowledge-work jobs require substantial reasoning capabilities that use data and patterns of observations beyond any model's training data.
-This makes finding a suitable study context central in any attempt to understand how LLMs might impact advanced economies.
+This makes finding a suitable study context central in any attempt to understand how LLMs might impact advanced economies in the near future.